-If you are aged 18 or over and unemployed, you may be paid either Jobseeker's Allowance (JA) or Jobseeker's Benefit (JB).
+If you are unemployed, you may be paid either Jobseeker's Allowance (JA) or Jobseeker's Benefit (JB).
 Both payments are paid by the Department of Social Protection (DSP).

 You may get Jobseeker's Allowance if you don't qualify for Jobseeker's Benefit or if you have used up your entitlement to Jobseeker's Benefit.
 In some cases, if you are only entitled to a reduced rate of Jobseeker's Benefit you may be better off on Jobseeker's Allowance.
 However, Jobseeker's Allowance is means-tested and your means must be below a certain level to qualify.

-Intreo is a new service from the Department of Social Protection which will provide a single point of contact for all employment and income supports.
-Currently Intreo is available in 43 Department of Social Protection offices.
-More Intreo centres are due to open during 2014.
-Details of new locations will be published on welfare.ie.
+Intreo is a new service from the Department of Social Protection which provides a single point of contact for all employment and income supports.
+Details of Intreo locations are published on welfare.ie.

 If you have been getting long-term Jobseeker's Allowance (over 390 days or 15 months) and you take up part-time work for less than 24 hours a week you may be eligible for the Part-time Job Incentive Scheme (PTJI).
 This scheme allows you to take up part-time work and get a special weekly allowance instead of your jobseeker’s payment.

 Find out more about how income from work is assessed for Jobseeker’s Allowance.
 You can also take up to two weeks holiday in a year and continue to get your payment.